 Shall meet regularly with the college president to express the views of the Senate and stay abreast of the college administration's views.

-Shall appoint faculty to all senate committees and to all other campus committees where senate representation is required or requested.
+Shall appoint faculty to all senate committees and to all other campus and district committees where faculty representation is required or requested except those of the bargaining agent..

 Shall ask for a member of the Academic Senate to serve as the Senate Parliamentarian to clarify and give guidance on following Roberts Rules of Order.